vachhaniparth96/build-a-game-tamagotchi-starter/README.md

 ```

-Next, let's capture the dom elements that will be used in our game
+Next, let's capture the dom elements that will be used in our game:

 ```js
 /*----- cached elements  -----*/